-Grease is by far one of the best musical movies of all time.
-Set in the ‘50s, the movie has everything we could possibly want – singing, dancing, costumes, high school, ice cream…and Danny Zuko (swoon).
-There are few things that go together like ding-a-le-ding-de-dong… but Grease and movie nights are some of them.
-Check out some of the things you probably didn’t know about Grease…
+Although there are countless movie genres out there in the big, wide world, nothing compares to the movie musical.
+We dare you to change our minds (*sips tea*).
+While we’re pretty darn obsessed with the likes of La La Land, The Greatest Showman, and basically anything with Zac Efron in it, Grease is by far one of the best musical movies of all time.
+Set in the ‘50s, this retro film has everything we could possibly want; singing, dancing, costumes, high school, ice cream…and Danny Zuko (swoon).
+There are few things that go together like ding-a-le-ding-de-dong… but Grease is one of those things.
+Yep, we kinda love it.

 The Grease Animation